culvertsoft/mgen/index_c_using_gen_code.md

     using namespace com::fruitcompany::fruits;
     using namespace mgen;

-We create a global class registry for our following functions to use:

     // A class registry for type identification const ClassRegistry registry;

 Then we define our serialization functions: